 - 1 1/2 cup lightly sweetened whipped cream

 - Powdered sugar

 - Preheat your oven to 350°F and prepare two 9 inch cake tins.

 - In a large bowl, cream together the room temperature butter and sugar until light and fluffy..

 - Beat in the eggs, one at a time until completely combined.
 Be sure to scrape down the sides of the bowl as you go.

 - In a small bowl, mix together the flour, salt and baking powder.
-Stir flour mixture into butter mixture.
+Stir the dry ingredients into butter mixture.

 - Add the milk and vanilla and mix until completely combined.

-- Spread in your prepared pans and bake for 12-15 minutes or until they test done.
+- Spread the cake batter in your prepared pans and bake for 12-15 minutes or until they test done.
 The center of the cake should bounce back when lightly touched with a finger.

-- Cool for 10 minutes in the pans and then turn out onto wire racks to cool completely.
+- Cool for 10 minutes in the pans and then turn out onto a wire cooling rack to cool completely.

 - To serve, spread jam over bottom layer of cake.
 Top with strawberry slices if using, the spread with fresh whipped cream.
-Top with remaining cake layer and dust the top of the cake with powdered sugar.
+Top with second layer and dust the top of the cake with powdered sugar.

 adapted from Roger Pizey's World Class Cakes

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.

 Amount Per Serving: Calories: 292Total Fat: 14gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 81mgSodium: 302mgCarbohydrates: 39gFiber: 1gSugar: 26gProtein: 3g

 All nutritional information is estimated and will depend on the exact ingredients you use.